 Tiffany Solano is the Titan Operator at Teamsters Local Union 773.
-Tiffany was hired by the local after serving a short probation period.
+Tiffany was hired in August 2019 by the local after serving a short probation period.
 She demonstrated through hard work and dedication that she was committed to the job of serving our union members.
-In August 2019 Tiffany will be celebrating her one year Teamster Anniversary.
+In August 2019, Tiffany started with Local Union 773

-Tiffany resides in Catasauqua with her mother and currently has no children.
-She looks forward to being a mother someday and enjoys volunteering in the community.
+Tiffany resides in Allentown, bought her 1st home in 2020, currently has no children.
+However, she looks forward to being a mother someday and enjoys volunteering and helping in the community.